Estimating the spectral density of unstable scars: Local density of states

 that is Liouville equation for a density in the neighborhood of an expanding fixed point.
 It's a particular situation in which the $i\hbar$'s in the equation cancel out, but it turns out the result is similar to the semiclassical evolution of a wave packet in the neighborhood of a hyperbolic unstable periodic orbit of finite period.
 The corresponding integral evolution operator is the Perron-Frobenius.
 Equation~(\ref{DL:Sch2}) is solved by

 so that the wave packet evolves as

 meaning the width $\sigma$ of the packet stretches by a factor of $e^{\lambda t}$ after a time $t$.
 Analogously, it can be shown that the width of the wavepacket contracts by a factor of $e^{-\lambda t}$ in momentum space.
-The autocorrelation function is therefore
+For a chaotic Hamiltonian approximated with~(\ref{DL:fixp_haml}) in the neighborhood of a fixed point $x_p$ of stability $\lambda_p$, the autocorrelation function $A_p$ of a wavepacket $|x_p\rangle$ of the form~(\ref{DL:x_evol}) is estimated as

-The semiclassical spectral density is then just the Fourier transform of Eq.~(\ref{ScarA}):
+The semiclassical spectral density is just the Fourier transform of Eq.~(\ref{ScarA}):

 The previous estimate only accounts for the so-called linear envelope, that is the one generated by short-time recurrences.
 As one can perhaps guess from Fig.~\ref{closedscar}, the local density of states evaluated numerically from the spectrum of the quantum map has a much finer structure.
 Particularly, one would still be able to semiclassically predict the ripples in the tails of the distribution with a `non-linear' theory that account for the homoclinic excursions from the periodic point, which eventually return to it.
 A random hypothesis on the nonlinear part of the spectrum was formulated in~\cite{KapHel98}, whereas a closed-form semiclassical expression has been derived more recently~\cite{Verg12,Verg13}.
 While one should be aware of such progress, we shall only use the linear envelope~(\ref{ScarA}) in what follows, as the starting point for the analysis of the dissipative system, while nonlinear effects will be accounted for on average by introducing a factor of $N^{-1}$ and thus approximating $A(t)\simeq A_p(t)/N$.
 As explained in detail in reference~\cite{KapHel98}, $N^{-1}$ is the average probability of recurrences in a chaotic system where wavefunctions are assumed random, and in our case it estimates the probability to travel between any two regions of the phase space away from the neighborhood of the fixed point where the linear theory of scars applies.